 Domestic violence and violence against women, including spousal abuse, was widespread.
 The law prohibits domestic violence and allows victims to seek prompt protection, occupation, or tenancy orders from a magistrate.
-Penalties for violation of protection orders include fines up to 10,000 Guyanese dollars (GYD) (\$45) and 12 months' imprisonment.
+Penalties for violation of protection orders include fines up to 10,000 Guyanese dollars (GYD) (\$47) and 12 months' imprisonment.
 There were reports of police accepting bribes from perpetrators and of magistrates applying inadequate sentences after conviction.

 Sexual Harassment: The law prohibits sexual harassment in the workplace and provides for monetary penalties and award of damages to victims.
 The law does not cover harassment in schools.
 Acts of sexual harassment involving physical assault are prosecuted under relevant criminal statutes.
-While reports of sexual harassment were common, no cases were filed.
+While reports of sexual harassment were common, no cases had been filed as of October.